initiate414/YaIniT/README.md

 Changes:
 --------

+2014-05-28 :
+resvised scripts with some new functions

 2014-04-30 :
 some important changes and corrections

 2014-04-22 :

 1) restructured online project with two more branches for being able downloading independently patches, scripts and configurations, and binaries

 2) uploaded patches and some more kernel binaries

 3) revised and corrected YaIniT scripts

 2014-04-08 :
-- added files
+1) added files:

-   vmlinuz-3.12.4.bfs4444yainitu-2se3   # test kernel with most modules optimized for SSE3-i686/prescott System.map-3.12.4.bfs4444yainitu-2se3
+   vmlinuz-3.12.4.bfs4444yainitu-2se3   # test kernel with most modules optimized for SSE3-i686/prescott

+   System.map-3.12.4.bfs4444yainitu-2se3

    zp-3.12.4.bfs4444yainitu-2se3-xz.sfs  # squashfs with all modules to mount under /lib/modules/`uname -r`/kernel

    yatiny-2se3.gz    #  intrd file containing the squashfs with modules

-- applied some corrections for system filesystem management (procfs,sysfs,debugfs,hugtlbfs,tmpfs,shmfs,devtmpfs,devpts)
+2) applied some corrections for system filesystem management

+    (procfs,sysfs,debugfs,hugtlbfs,tmpfs,shmfs,devtmpfs,devpts)

-- applied some corrections to scripts
+3)  applied some corrections to scripts

-- done some tests on automatic module loading kernel should boot with grub1 into Mageia 3/4 , OpenSuSE-11.x/12.x/13.1, Ubuntu, Fedora
+4)  done some tests on automatic module loading

+    kernel should boot now with grub1 into Mageia 3/4 , OpenSuSE-11.x/12.x/13.1, Ubuntu, Fedora

 2014-04-02 :
 done some corrections and minor logic changes